krakend/krakend-xml/README.md

 Enable XML encoding in the [KrakenD](github.com/devopsfaith/krakend) framework

+**Notice: this package requires KrakenD >= 0.4**

+## Documentation

+For more details, check the auto-generated documentation: https://godoc.org/github.com/devopsfaith/krakend-xml

 ## Using it

 Just register the module before parsing your config and everything will work smoothly